 Global Use of Measurement Systems

 The metric system is the standard measurement system used in most countries around the world.
-However, the United States still primarily uses the imperial system for many everyday measurements, while also incorporating metric measurements in science, medicine, and some industries.
+Even so, the United States still primarily uses the imperial system for many everyday measurements, while also incorporating metric measurements in science, medicine, and some industries.
 This can often lead to the need for conversions between the two systems.

 Online Conversion Tools